-This summer, the JVRP returns to Legio, the base of the Roman VIth Ferrata Legion, next to the biblical site of Megiddo.
+Legio is the site of the sprawling base of the Roman VIth Ferrata Legion.
 Established during the reign of the Emperor Hadrian (117–138 A.D.), the base controlled imperial roads, with direct access to the Galilee and inland valleys of northern Palestine—important centers of the local, occasionally uproarious, Jewish population.
 Excavations so far have demonstrated clear ties to major political and cultural events in the formative years of Rabbinic Judaism and Christianity and have provided an incredible new window into the Roman military occupation of the eastern provinces.

 Come dig with us!